dunglas/mercure/spec/mercure.md

 re-connection, the subscriber **MUST** send the last received event ID in a [Last-Event-ID](https://html.spec.whatwg.org/multipage/iana.html#last-event-id) HTTP header.

-In order to fetch any update dispatched between the initial resource generation by the publisher and the connection to the hub, the subscriber **MUST** send the event ID provided during the discovery as a `Last-Event-ID` header or a `lastEventID` query parameter.
+To fetch any update dispatched between the initial resource generation by the publisher and the connection to the hub, the subscriber **MUST** send the event ID provided during the discovery as a `Last-Event-ID` header or a `lastEventID` query parameter.
 See (#discovery).